Prologue: Read this post with a pinch of salt and make sure to read the note at the bottom.

 The electricity provider will simply provide an address and a subscription id which will be used to send payments.
 In the next level, the smart electricity meter at home will be directly connected to this blockchain node to make automated yet secure payments.
 Similarly the smart router will be able to pay for the internet subscription.
 The work on tracking usage and payment for utilities using blockchain has already begun in many countries.

-To generalize, a lot of conflict resolution will happen on the blockchain or I should say conflict resolution will not be needed because of blockchain.
+To generalize, a lot of conflict resolution will happen on the blockchain or I should say conflict resolution will not be needed because of decentralized systems.
 The household node will be instrumental in making sure all payments and communications are tamper proof right from the origin.

 Identity and Authentication